In a response to an early draft of this series, Eric Peterson (co-founder of Automaton, previously at Tableau), made this astute observation:

 This is in no way an exhaustive list of answerable questions.
 The beauty of thinking about the customer domain and pondering some reference questions is that it unlocks a long-tail of questions.

-Hopefully this short exercise/demo gave you some insights into working with event-like data.
+Hopefully this short exercise/demo gave you some insights into working with event-like data (used for event-based analytics).

 Thinking in terms of events and properties can feel a bit foreign, but it is the foundation of answering many of the important questions we have as product managers.
 If you have trouble, you likely have someone on your team who has worked with event-like data.
 Ask her to join the meetings and activities!
 Trust me…if you keep your events crisp and understandable, and think through the relevant properties, you’ll be in good shape.